 Wetland Creation & Adjacent Upland Buffer (Approx. 23 Acres) - The fish pond area on the property have vegetatively transitioned to extensive exotic and nuisance species (refer to photos).
 The most common pond vegetation includes cattails (Typha spp.), torpedo grass (Panicum repens), spikerush (Eleocharis spp.), duckweed (Lemna spp.) with occasional primrose willow (Ludwigia peruviana) and Carolina willow (Salix caroliniana).
 Brazilian pepper (Schinus terebinthifolus) is common along the sideslopes and top-of-bank.
 Ground coverage around the ponds includes bahiagrass (Paspalum notatum), Bermuda grass (Cynodon dactylon), dog fennel (Eupatorium capillifolium), and broomsedge (Andropogon virginicus).
 The ponds are buffered along Symmes Road and Ekker Road by a dense monoculture perimeter of B. pepper and roadside drainage ditches covered with cattails and other exotics.
-In general, there is minimal habitat value associated with the fish pond area that will substantially deteriorate with generation of more exotic vegetation if not converted to appropriate habitat.
+In general, there is minimal habitat value associated with the aquaculture area that will substantially deteriorate with generation of more exotic vegetation if not converted to appropriate habitat.

 The conceptual wetland creation design for the pond area is depicted on Figures D & E. The conceptual plan includes marsh habitat (7 acres), forested wetlands (2 acres), open water (7 acres) and upland buffer (9 acres).
 The acreage per each habitat are just estimates until completion of the final design.
 The design will incorporate cross-sectional surveys and groundwater elevations obtained from piezometers installed on the property.
 The piezometers were installed in March, 2004 and are visited every two weeks to determine surficial groundwater elevations.
-It is envisioned the final design will result in an increase in forested wetland and marsh habitat, and less open water.
-However, the open water component will also include plantings of obligate species.

-Prior to earthwork, a very extensive herbicide eradication of the exotic and nuisance vegetation will be conducted throughout the fish pond area and roadsides to minimize seed source re-establishment during post-construction.
+Prior to earthwork, a very extensive herbicide eradication of the exotic and nuisance vegetation will be conducted throughout the aquaculture area and roadside ditches to minimize seed source re-establishment during post-construction.
 Due to the extensive coverage of exotic vegetation, this may include aerial herbicide application along with the ground spraying from a licensed herbicide applicator.
 Appropriate wetland plantings will be conducted as grading activities are completed to quickly establish coverage and minimize turbidity.
 Plantings will include a diverse assemblage of bare root and potted herb species installed on 3 ft. centers within appropriate elevation zones; with such species as arrowhead (Sagittaria lancifolia), bulrush (Scirpus validus), fireflag (Thalia geniculata), pickerelweed (Pontederia cordata), sand cordgrass (Spartina bakeri), soft rush (Juncus effusus), spatterdock (Nuphar luteum), and spikerush (Eleocharis interstincta).
 Diverse tree species will include 1 and 3-gallon nursery stock planted on staggered 10 ft. centers; primarily bald cypress (Taxodium distichum), black gum (Nyssa sylvatica biflora), laurel oak (Quercus laurifolia), popash (Fraxinus caroliniana), red maple (Acer rubrum), and sweet bay (Magnolia virginiana).
 Some shrub plantings will include wax myrtle (Myrica cerifera) and buttonbush (Cephalantus occidentalis).